 Micah smirked, “Good luck.”

 into the hotel and stood at the foot of the stairs.
-“She ain’t up there,
+“She ain’t

-front of Lou.
+directly in front of Lou.
 “I suppose I should start with you.”
-Lucas closed his

-stiff nod of her head.
+she gave a stiff nod of her head.
 “You’ve hurt Milly very

 “I’ll go talk to Milly.
 I hope I can convince her to accept my

 forgiveness.”
 Lucas looked Lou in the eye.
 “What about you,

 Lou?
 Do I…have yours?”